MilaRCDias/dynamic-tree-structure/README.md

 # Dynamic tree structure

 This application provides a dynamic tree view structure with various functionalities such as fetching leaf data, highlighting nodes, and handling drag-and-drop operations.
 The application consists of a header and a tree view component.
+It is a practical usage of the [Pragmatic drag and drop](https://github.com/atlassian/pragmatic-drag-and-drop), followed by their example in their docs.

 Deployed version can be seen [here](https://dynamic-tree-structure.netlify.app/)